 Painting Cabinet Face Frames and Panels

 Read through this and feel welcome to ask any questions at any time (before, during or after).
-Our goal is to build a successful cabinet painting business where clients save money through a mutual collaboration process.
+Our goal is to help clients save money through a mutual collaboration process.

 If this sounds like something you are up for, below is the general idea of what is required on your end.

-Without getting too technical with cabinet terminology, the idea of this tutorial is to give clients the general outline with tips on how to collaborate with us to achieve the best outcome (win-win).
+The idea of this tutorial is to give clients the general outline and tips on how to collaborate with us to achieve the best outcome (win-win).

 Here is how to save some money.